CanonicalLtd/maas-docs/en/manage-ha-postgresql.md

 Perform these actions on the secondary host.

+This host should ideally match the primary host in terms of:

+- CPU architecture
+- OS type and version
+- PostgreSQL version

+Replication has been known to fail due to an architecture mismatch.

 ### Install PostgreSQL and stop the service

 Install PostgreSQL and stop the service: